Rob Oakley (rugby league)

-Rob Oakley (born 8 November 1999) is a Scotland international rugby league footballer who most recently played as a or for the London Broncos in the Championship.
+Rob Oakley (born 8 November 1999) is a Scotland international rugby league footballer who plays as a or for the London Broncos in the Championship.

 He has spent time on loan from the Broncos at the London Skolars in League 1.

 Background

 Oakley was born in Colchester, Essex, England.
 He is of Scottish heritage.

 He played for the Eastern Rhinos as a junior.
 He played for the London Origin side.

 Oakley was educated at Colne College and Sigma Sixth.

 Playing career

 Club career

 Oakley progressed through the London Broncos academy and reserves sides.
 He was promoted to the first team squad ahead of the 2021 season.

 He made his professional debut for the London Broncos in June 2021 against Whitehaven.

 Oakley spent time on loan from the Broncos at the Skolars in League 1 in both 2021 and 2022.

 He signed a new contract with the Broncos at the end of the 2021 season.

 On 27 March 2023 it was announced that he had been banned from all sport for three years for the use of four prohibited substances by UK Anti-Doping following a positive sample from an out-of-competition test on 14 June 2022.